 The Endoplasmic Reticulum

-The endoplasmic reticulum is an important organelle for eukaryotic cells, and it is responsible producing and transporting lipids.
+The endoplasmic reticulum is an important organelle for eukaryotic cells, and it is responsible for producing and transporting lipids.
 Proteins and lipids are created by the endoplasmic reticulum for use in other areas of the cell.
 There are two parts to the endoplasmic reticulum, the rough endoplasmic reticulum, and the smooth endoplasmic reticulum.
 The rough endoplasmic reticulum is called that because it is covered in ribosomes, while the smooth endoplasmic reticulum is not.

 The Golgi Body

-The Golgi body, sometimes called the Golgi apparatus, is an organelle which is responsible for manufacturing and shipping things like protein and lipids to other parts of the cell for use.
+The Golgi body, sometimes called the Golgi apparatus, is an organelle that is responsible for manufacturing and shipping things like protein and lipids to other parts of the cell for use.
 The Golgi apparatus handles many of the products produced by the endoplasmic reticulum.
 Molecules are modified as they move between the different layers of the Golgi apparatus, and once they reach the surface, they are packaged in vesicles and sent to other areas of the cell.

 Chloroplasts are the organelles responsible for photosynthesis in plants and other photosynthetic organisms.
 As such, animal cells don’t have chloroplasts.
 Chloroplasts have two different components: plastids and pigments.
 Plastids are responsible for storing and harvesting the components required to produce energy, while pigments are what absorb light energy.
 Different pigments are capable of absorbing different parts of the visible spectrum.
-Chlorophylls can absorb the red and blue wavelengths of light, and they are also what give plants their green color.
-Other pigments exist though, such as carotenoids and phycolobins.
+Chlorophylls can absorb the red and blue wavelengths of light, and they are also what gives plants their green color.
+Other pigments exist though, such as carotenoids and phycobilins.

 The mitochondria of cells are sometimes referred to as the “powerhouse” the cell.
 This is because the mitochondria are responsible for generating the energy that the cell uses.
 Mitochondria are found in both plant and animal cells.
 Mitochondria create ATP during the process of cellular respiration.
 For plants, this involves turning water and carbon dioxide into energy.